Southern England

 Overview

 What is a Hill Fort?
 At the risk of pointing out the obvious, they are very large circular defensive enclosures, protected by one or a series of steep ditches carved out of the earth, and they can usually be found occupying prominent hilltop positions, overlooking areas of strategic importance; sentinels keeping watch over the horizon.
 The foundations of some can be traced back to the Bronze Age, though their heyday came in the Iron Age after 500 B.C., especially in the centuries leading up to and including the Roman Invasion of 43 A.D.
 The Mediterranean influence brought this culture to a swift end, though it underwent a reprise after the departure of the Legions in 410 A.D.
-Having been instructed to "look to your own defence", the native Britons obeyed and began to reoccupy Hill Forts in response to the Anglo-Saxon threat; who in their turn, centuries later during the Viking Age, themselves followed suit.
+Having been instructed to "look to your own defence", the native Britons obligingly reoccupied Hill Forts in response to the Anglo-Saxon threat; who in their turn, centuries later, followed suit during the Viking Age.

 Hill Forts can be found all across the British Isles, though they are most prevalent in Southern and particularly Western England; the Welsh border country is positively infested with them.
 This frontier has always been contentious; the Romans built numerous forts along it; the Anglo-Saxon King Offa dug his eponymous dyke from the River Dee to the mouth of the Severn; and in the centuries following the Norman Conquest a vast chain of castles were erected by the English, in locations and at distances not so very far removed from the Hill Forts of an earlier age.
 Over a period of some 2,000 years, therefore, the English side of the border has been occupied and controlled by several very different peoples, yet it would appear that their purpose here has always been the same; to keep out the troublesome Welsh.

-We may also take the medieval model for castles, and imagine that Hill Forts were also the administrative centre of the community; home to a tribal king or the local chief; the beating heart of cultural and economic life, where men and women would come to trade, buy goods at the market, or seek judgement in a matter of law.
-It is known that the interiors of Forts were commonly filled with numerous buildings; did the community as a whole live in them, a select few, or was there some other purpose?
-Either way, occupying quite pivotal roles in matters of defence, and possibly also in administration and commerce, Hill Forts clearly had a central position in Iron Age life.
+The population of Britain was exceedingly large during the Iron Age, so it is inconceiveable that everyone in the tribe lived within the confines of their local fort.
+We may, therefore, consider applying the medieval model of castles to them, and imagine Hill Forts as the administrative centre of the community, home to a tribal king or the local chief, as well as their retainers and other prominent citizens.
+Such a place would also be the beating heart of cultural and economic life, where men and women would come to trade, buy goods at the market, or seek judgement in a matter of law.
+Occupying quite pivotal roles in matters of defence, and possibly also in administration, industry and commerce, Hill Forts clearly had a central position in Iron Age life.